ArthurChiao/vim_awesome/README.md

 accelerate your python developing by great extent.

 For more commands about code folding/unfolding, see [Cheat Sheets](cheat-sheets/builtin.md#code_folding).

+If your vim doesn't have python and python3 support, you may need run [recompile_vim.sh](recompile_vim.sh) to recompile vim with full python support.
+(Attention: only test on Ubuntu 16.04)

 <a name="cheat_sheets"></a>
 # Cheat sheet